-On July 17, 2023, the Company entered into an earn-in agreement with NGM (the "NGM Black Ridge Earn-In-Agreement") pursuant to which NGM can acquire an interest in the Company's Black Ridge Project.
+On July 17, 2023, the Company announced that it had entered into a transaction with NGM (the "NGM Black Ridge EarnIn-Agreement") pursuant to which NGM can acquire an interest in the Company's Black Ridge Project.
 NGM can incur a minimum of \$4.5 million (of which \$1.5 million is guaranteed) in qualifying work expenditures over an initial five-year term to earn an initial 60% interest in Black Ridge and will have further options to increase its interest to a total 75% interest.
 NGM assumed operatorship of the project immediately.